ukhan2014/petbuddy-device/README.md

   - lua codebase runs on esp-8266
   - using NodeMCU as devkit
   - flowchart file can be opened with draw.io webapp
+  - NodeMCU firmware binary/info can be found in the ./fw/ directory

 Camera:
   - ov2640 jpeg cam